Stripe strikes global partnerships with China's Alipay, WeChat Pay

 "Demand for services from Chinese consumers is at all-time high," Souheil Badran, president of Alipay for North America, said in an interview.
 The new partnerships will connect them to hundreds of thousands of Stripe-powered businesses around the world, he added.

-(Reporting by Anna Irrera; Editing by James Dalgleish)
+Reporting by Anna Irrera; Editing by James Dalgleish